 Absence of Existing Public Market: There is no existing market for the Rights or the Convertible Preferred Stock.
-There can be no assurance that an active and liquid trading market for the Rights or the Convertible Preferred Stock will develop or that quotation of the Rights or the Convertible Preferred Stock will be available on the NASDAQ or NYSE.
+There can be no assurance that an active and liquid trading market for the Rights or the Convertible Preferred Stock will develop or that quotation of the Rights or the Convertible Preferred Stock will be available on the NYSE.
 With respect to the listing of the Convertible Preferred Stock, NYSE approval will be conditioned on there being at least 400 holders thereof and at least \$4 million in market value of the securities.
-Therefore, the listing of the Convertible Preferred Stock on the NYSE will depend upon the number of our stockholders that exercise their Rights, and it will not be possible until after the offering has been completed to determine whether the Convertible Preferred Stock will be listed on the NYSE.
-In addition, if listed, the continued listing of the Convertible Preferred Stock on the NYSE will depend upon the Convertible Preferred Stock, if any, will depend on many factors including, among other things, prevailing interest rates, the operating results and financial condition of the Fund, and the market for similar securities.
+Therefore, the listing of the Convertible Preferred Stock on the NYSE will depend upon the number of Rights Holders that exercise their Rights, and it will not be possible until after the offering has been completed to determine whether the Convertible Preferred Stock will be listed on the NYSE.
+In addition, if listed, the continued listing of the Convertible Preferred Stock on the NYSE will depend upon the Convertible Preferred Stock continuing to meet the NYSE's continued listing standards.
+Future trading prices of the Convertible Preferred Stock, if any, will depend on many factors including, among other things, prevailing interest rates, the operating results and financial condition of the Fund, and the market for similar securities.
 As a result, we cannot provide you with any assurance about the price at which you will be able to sell the Convertible Preferred Stock at all.